Senexis/RedM-Native-Satchel/README.md

     -- Any string identifier you want to internally use id = "recent",

-    -- Whether the category lists all items (up to 48) in order of being added, does not include folders all = true,
+    -- Whether the category lists the 48 most recently added items, does not include folders recent = true,

-    -- The hash of the texture to use, due to UI limitations it has to be in "satchel_textures" texture = joaat("satchel_nav_all"),
+    -- The hash of the texture to use
+    -- Due to UI limitations it has to be in the "satchel_textures" dictionary texture = joaat("satchel_nav_all"),

     -- The hash of the UI label to use for the category, in this example "Recent"